 A well-optimized service page that earns a first-page ranking doesn’t stop ranking when you stop paying a monthly retainer.
 A blog post that answers a question your target customers are searching continues generating traffic for years, sometimes decades.
 The clicks compound over time rather than stopping at the end of a billing cycle.

-To put numbers on it: a $500 blog post written and optimized in 2019 that consistently receives 200 organic visitors per month has now generated somewhere in the range of 14,000 to 15,000 visits over roughly six years.
+To put numbers on it: a $500 blog post written and optimized in 2019 that consistently receives 200 organic visitors per month has generated somewhere in the range of 14,000 to 15,000 visits over roughly six years.
 At a conservative Google Ads cost-per-click of $4 for a competitive local service term, that’s the equivalent of $56,000 to $60,000 in paid traffic, for a one-time investment.

 That math compounds further every month the post continues to rank.
 And it accelerates as you add more content, because Google interprets consistent, quality content as a signal of authority and rewards the site with broader visibility across more search terms.

-This is what people mean when they talk about the “compounding effect” of SEO.
+This is what people mean when they talk about the compounding effect of SEO.
 It’s not a metaphor.
 It’s a description of how organic traffic actually behaves over time compared to paid traffic.

-The Timeline Problem (And How to Think About It)
+The Timeline Problem (and How to Think About It)

 The obvious objection to the above is that SEO takes time.
-And that’s true.
 A brand new website with no existing authority won’t rank for competitive terms overnight.
 Building the kind of organic presence that generates consistent leads typically takes six months to a year of sustained investment before results become meaningfully predictable.

 Google Ads can produce leads in days.
 For a business that needs revenue now, that matters.